ibnuda/fpmortals/manuscript/complete.md

 | Rumit           |        |          | memedihkan    |               |
 | Performa        |        |          |               | masuk pak eko |

-Prefer `scalaz-deriving` if possible, using Magnolia for encoders / decoders or if performance is a larger concern, escalating to Shapeless for complicated derivations only if compilation times are not a concern.

 Pilih `scalaz-deriving` bila memungkinkan, gunakan Magnolia untuk penyandian / pembacaan sandi atau bila performa agak penting, dan gunakan Shapeless untuk derivasi yang rumit bila waktu kompilasi tidak menjadi masalah.

-Manual instances are always an escape hatch for special cases and to achieve the ultimate performance.
-Avoid introducing typo bugs with manual instances by using a code generation tool.

 Instans manual selalu menjadi pelampung untuk kasus khusus dan untuk mencapai performa paling akhir.
 Hindari kutu karena salah ketik pada instans manual